QubesOS/qubes-doc/developer/debugging/test-bench.md

 1. Remove the network card (PCI device) from `sys-net`
 2. Restart your computer (for the removal to take effect)
 3. Install `dhcp-client` and `openssh-server` on your testbench's dom0.
-4. The following script should enable your network card in dom0. *Be sure to adjust the script's variables to suit your needs.* You'll need to run this at every startup with sudo (TODO: describe how to run this at every startup).
+4. Save the following script in `/home/user/bin/dom0_network.sh` and make it executable.
+It should enable your network card in dom0. *Be sure to adjust the script's variables to suit your needs.*

    ```bash
    #!/bin/sh